90 Follow-Up Email Subject Lines from Real Campaigns

 Use Case #17: After Having a Chat with a Mutual Connection

-As we’re reaching the end of our list of eighteen follow-up email subject lines from real campaigns, we couldn’t miss giving you a subject line you could use after having a chat with a mutual connection.
+As we’re reaching the end of our list of eighteen follow-up email subject line use cases from real campaigns, we couldn’t miss giving you a subject line you could use after having a chat with a mutual connection.

 As you can probably imagine, having a mutual connection with the prospect is a really strong card you should definitely use when reaching out to them.